For those who don't know me, I'm autistic. I've been a developer for the better part of a decade.

 You are not alone, and you are loved.

-I'm currently a Senior Engineer at Square working to lead Ruby Architecture across the company.
+I'm a Staff Engineer at Square working to lead Ruby Architecture across the company at the time of this writing.
 In my tenure there I've also come to accept myself as autistic more publicly, and have joined various neurodiversity efforts at the company.

 In one recent meeting we were discussing what it meant to be neurodiverse at varying levels at the company.
 In the process of that discussion I'd realized all the tools and tricks I'd used to perform at that Senior level, how I dealt with the expectations, handled the stress, and was able to deliver.